jamesabel/python_multiprocessing_talk/README.md

 ## Using `multiprocessing.Pool`

 - manages mapping execution to the underlying hardware (processor cores)
-- works well with a more functional programming style, including `map`
+- works well with a more functional programming style, including `map
 - manages return data
+- workers have to manage everything in the `Process`, including things like logging
+  - if workers don't use logging then keep them simple

 ### Code Snippet
 ```python